Ride Bend is back by popular demand! Download the app and request a ride weekdays from 7 a.m. to 6 p.m. beginning Jan. 6, 2020.

 How do I request a ride in an accessible van?

 Within the Ride Bend app, select the option for an ADA vehicle.
 Or, call us to request an accessible ride.

 Is there an age limit for who can utilize Ride Bend?

 In the interest of safety, children 12 & under may not ride Ride Bend alone.
 Children must be accompanied by a parent, legal guardian, or other responsible rider.

 Why was Ride Bend introduced?

-Ride Bend was introduced to reduce parking demand and congestion within the areas that see the most traffic during the summer months.
+Ride Bend was introduced to reduce parking demand and congestion within the areas that see the most traffic.
 Ride Bend connects to the Cascades East Transit system to make it easy for those traveling to other parts of Bend or Central Oregon.

 How is Ride Bend funded?

-The program is sponsored by the City of Bend, Visit Bend, the Bend Metropolitan Planning Organization, St. Charles Health Systems, OSU-Cascades, and Cascades East Transit, with in-kind support from Bend 2030 and the Downtown Bend Business Association.
+The program is sponsored by the City of Bend, Visit Bend, Cascades East Transit, the Bend Metropolitan Planning Organization, St. Charles Health Systems, OSU-Cascades, and Central Oregon Community College, with in-kind support from Bend 2030 and the Downtown Bend Business Association.